No. 2 School of Technical Training RAF: History

+Heritage

-The school's badge was awarded by Queen Elizabeth II in 1987 and shows a torch behind the Iron Bridge of Ironbridge; Ironbridge being quite near to RAF Cosford.
+The school's badge was awarded by Queen Elizabeth II in 1987 and shows a torch behind the Iron Bridge of Ironbridge; Ironbridge being near RAF Cosford.
 The torch symbolises the teaching from the unit, and the bridge alludes to the link between the as yet unskilled, and the soon to be skilled technician.
 The badge was formally laid down into the tiled floor of St Clements Dane Church in London in August 1988.